jubilee-works/timetree-sdk-js/web-api/README.md

 ```

 #### Scheme
-[TimeTree API](https://developers.timetreeapp.com/ja/docs/api) conforms to JSONAPI. but this sdk can deserialize response data and request data.
+[TimeTree API](https://developers.timetreeapp.com/docs/api/overview) conforms to JSONAPI.
+But this sdk can deserialize response data and request data.

 ```ts